Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/mesh_deform.rst

 Mesh Deform Modifier
 ********************

-The Mesh Deform modifier allows an arbitrary mesh (of any closed shape) to act as a deformation cage around another mesh.
+The Mesh Deform Modifier allows an arbitrary mesh (of any closed shape) to act as a deformation cage around another mesh.